fonzcastellanos/scalable-video-codec/README.md

 `encoder` and `encoder-visualizer` have the same options.

-To see the name and type of each option, search for `#options` in [`encoder_config.cpp`](encoder_config.cpp).
+To see the name and type of each option, search for `#options` in [`cmd/encoder.cpp`](cmd/encoder.cpp).
 You'll see an array called `opts` in the function `ParseConfig`.
 Each element of the array corresponds to an option and contains the name and type of the option.

-To see the default values of the options, search for `#default-cfg` in [`encoder_config.cpp`](encoder_config.cpp).
+To see the default values of the options, search for `#default-cfg` in [`encoder.cpp`](encoder.cpp).
 You'll see some functions containing the default values.

 If the SSE2-based HBMA implementation is being used, then the motion vector block dimensions and pyramid level count cannot be set and the default values are used.